danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 The idea here is to spilt the Ansible configuration up into multiple playbooks to help keep everything organised and as reusable as possible.
 The setup directory will have the configuration for the operating system, while the deploy will contain everything required for the virtualenv.

 Now, let's tell Vagrant about the provisioners.
-Add the following just inside the closing `end` statement in the `Vagrantfile`.
+Add the following just inside the closing `end` statement in the `Vagrantfile`:

 {% highlight ruby %}
 # Install required software, dependencies and configurations on the